August Spies

 August Vincent Theodore Spies (/spiːs/, SPEES-'; December 10, 1855 – November 11, 1887) was an American upholsterer, radical labor activist, and newspaper editor.
-An anarchist, Spies was found guilty of conspiracy to commit murder following a bomb attack on police in an event remembered as the Haymarket affair.
+One of the most prominent German-speaking anarchists in America during the decade of the 1880s, Spies was found guilty of conspiracy to commit murder following a bomb attack on police in an event remembered as the Haymarket affair.
 Spies was one of four who were executed in the aftermath of this event.

 Background

 Spies was born on December 10, 1855, in a ruined castle converted into a government building on the mountain Landeckerberg in the Electorate of Hesse, Germany.
 His father was a government forestry official.

 Spies later recalled that he had a pleasant and privileged childhood, one filled with recreation and study.
 He was educated by private tutors and trained for a career following in his father's footsteps as a government forester.
 His father died suddenly in 1871, however, ending the comfortable financial situation for his mother, and August determined to set out for a new life in America, a country in which he already had a number of financially successful relatives.